Quantum Speedups in Regret Analysis of Infinite Horizon Average-Reward Markov Decision Processes: Theoretical Results

-\end{lemma} Plugging in the bound of bias term $\tilde{h}(\cdot)$ into Eq. \eqref{eq: bellman h lemma result}, we get the final bound for Bellman error with probability $1- 1/T^6$ as:
+Using bound of bias term $\tilde{h}(\cdot)$ into Eq. \eqref{eq: bellman h lemma result}, we get the final bound for Bellman error with probability $1- 1/T^6$ as:

-{\bf Regret Bound for Q-UCRL} We now present the final bound for regret incurred by Q-UCRL over a $T$ length training horizon. \begin{theorem} In an unknown MDP environment $\mathcal{M} \triangleq (\mathcal{S}, \mathcal{A}, P, r, D)$, the regret incurred by Q-URL (Algorithm \ref{algo: QUCRL}) across $T$ rounds is bounded as follows:
+Note that Q-UCRL obtains a quadratic improvement for the Bellman error over the classical UC-UCRL \cite{agarwal2021concave}.
+We next present the final regret bound of Q-UCRL. \begin{theorem} In an unknown MDP environment $\mathcal{M} \triangleq (\mathcal{S}, \mathcal{A}, P, r, D)$, the regret incurred by Q-URL (Algorithm \ref{algo: QUCRL}) across $T$ rounds is bounded as follows: